Is the Hemp Ban Delayed in 2026?

 Want this tracker's updates as the bills move?
 You can join our email list to get notified when the status on this page changes.

-Last updated: June 30, 2026.
+Last updated: August 17, 2026.
 We maintain this page as the situation develops.
 Laws and effective dates can change quickly.
+Bill numbers and provisions are as reported by press coverage of the introduced text; the introduced text is not final law.

 This is general information, not legal advice -- verify the current law before making decisions.
 Must be 21+ to purchase.